 Then you toss the mushrooms with garlic, thyme, lemon juice, wine, and parsley, oh my!
 The delectable flavors will blend and the inviting aroma will ooze.
 A hard-core mushroom hater, if you have one in the family (maybe not kids yet) will run into the kitchen saying, “Something smells good!”
 Bingo.
 He or she is officially a mushroom lover.
 Enjoy!

 Serves 2-3, depending on a serving portion

-Although the dish tastes great with the addition of dry white wine as the original recipe calls for, I once ran out of it and used marsala cooking wine instead but added a little more lemon juice to compensate for the sweetness of marsala and the mushrooms tastes great, too!
+Note: Although the dish tastes great with the addition of dry white wine as the original recipe calls for, I once ran out of it and used marsala cooking wine instead, but added a little more lemon juice, to compensate for the sweetness of the marsala.
+The mushrooms tasted great, too!

 3 tablespoons olive oil

-10 ounces fresh white mushrooms or button-mushrooms, slice the big ones into thick slices and keep the small ones whole
+10 ounces (300 g) fresh white mushrooms or button-mushrooms (slice the big ones into thick slices and keep the small ones whole)

 1 tablespoon unsalted butter

 1/2 tablespoon chopped fresh flat-leaf parsley, plus more for the garnish